jeeve/metapong/README.md

 `node server.js`

-Navigate to http://localhost:8080 with multiples instances of you browser
+Navigate to http://localhost:8080 with multiples instances of your browser
 Use the up/down arrows or the mouse wheel to move the paddle
 The space key instantly clears/displays all screens
 The insert key adds a brick randomly in game space